AhmetMelihSerter/Crypto-Cipher-Software/README.md

 - Coded in Python 3 and GUI designed with Tkinter Toolkit.
 - Crypto-Cipher-Software is using optimized and minified ttkthemes theme system.
 - It's storing your data in SQLite with encrypted.
 - Pycrypto library was used for encryption.
-(Including AES256 and Blowfish chiper)
+(Including AES256 and Blowfish Cipher)

 **Screenshots:**